material-motion/material-motion/roadmap/README.md

 - to dismiss the video with a gesture,
 - to dismiss the video by clicking a dismiss button.

+It's important that the video, if playing, does not stop or stutter while being animated or moved.

 ![]({{ site.url }}/assets/case-study-scroll-away.gif)